captainalan/pelican-test/content/corona-virus-001.md

 Facing institutional incomeptence, religion is looking healthier overall from what I can see.
 People want to see other people and communities.
-They would rather pray to God than see what demonic bargons the governments of the world have to offer them next.
+They would rather pray to God than see what demonic bargains the governments of the world have to offer them next.
 The promise of liberalism and globalism seems less appealing, even if the Kingdom of Heaven cannot be known except through faith.